DeeptradeProtocol/sui-deepbook-wrapper-package/docs/unsettled-fees.md

 ## Key Security Feature

-The protocol collection mechanism includes a crucial security check: fees can only be claimed from orders that are confirmed as finalized by the DeepBook pool.
+The protocol collection mechanism includes a crucial security check: fees can only be claimed from orders that are confirmed as finalized (cancelled or filled) by the DeepBook pool.
 This prevents premature fee collection and ensures system correctness.